 What attracted me to this place in the first place, the complexity, the - dare I say - rawness, now only feels like a burden.
 Art has the tendency to romanticize every subject which falls prey to it, and I have the feeling that this is exactly what I shouldn’t be doing, and don’t want to do.

 So there I am.
 White walls and fluorescent light.
 While browsing through my photographs, I notice my tendency to zoom in on everything, to eliminate the context, so the disinterested surface of the digital image remains.
 To reduce the grandness of the modernist multi-story buildings to mere textures.
 To neutralize it all.
-The more I zoom in, the faster the surface seem to move.
+The more I zoom in, the faster the surface seems to move.
 The cursor becomes a random element in the composition I once carefully constructed.
 This cursor is much like me, walking through the city; random, out of place.